cashubtc/awesome-cashu/README.md

 - [Skate Spots](https://nostrhub.io/naddr1qvzqqqrhnypzqg88e9f588nx7wyz4wt0ura23w3yd4hmztqrkr95utwyvgachjepqy2hwumn8ghj7un9d3shjtnyd968gmewwp6kyqqtwd4kzar994ehqmm5wv3d7yj9#skatespots-decentralized-skate-map-community) is skate spot map built on Nostr with an integrated Cashu wallet.
 - [Spacenut](https://github.com/gandlafbtc/spacenut) is the sickest Cashu-enabled game you've ever played.
 [Site](https://spacenut.nutstash.app)
 - [Spark Payment processor](https://github.com/thesimplekid/cdk-spark-payment-prcoessor) is a gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
-- [Stashu](https://github.com/keshav0479/Stashu) is a self-hosted marketplace for selling encrypted files for sats via Lightning or Cashu, no accounts needed.
 - [Taskify](https://github.com/Solife-me/Taskify_Release) is a clean, powerful to-do app where tasks can carry Cashu bounties.
 - [The Nutty Pill](https://github.com/MonkeyDGigi/The_Nutty_Pill) is an educational application that gamifies Bitcoin learning with a Cashu.me wallet.
 - [Tollgate](https://github.com/OpenTollGate/tollgate-app) turns any WiFi router into a decentralized ISP using bitcoin and ecash.
 - [Wally](https://github.com/Origami74/wally) allows your device to discover and (auto)connect to TollGates around you.
 Implements Cashu Wallet Connect (CWC), an extension of NIP-47 (Nostr Wallet Connect) that enables applications to interact with Cashu ecash wallets over Nostr.
 - [Wrapnuts](https://github.com/wrapnuts/wrapnuts/tree/main) is a CLI developed for embedding Cashu ecash into files with the help of steganography.
-- [402.markets](https://github.com/Kelbie/402.markets) is an API marketplace powered by Lightning Network and Cashu tokens.
-[Site](https://402.markets/)
 - [402forDummies](https://402fordummies.dev/) is a practical entry point to the NUT-24 flow.
 - [μNuts](https://github.com/Amperstrand/micronuts) is a Cashu hardware wallet for the STM32F469I-discovery board.
 ## Currently Unmaintained Projects